Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 installed on local hard drive').

 TESTING: Open a PowerShell window and try to run 'svn --version'.
-If `PATH` was set correctly (by the installer), the command should be found (it's located in `C:\Program Files\TortoiseSVN\bin`).
+If `Path` was set correctly (by the installer), the command should be found (it's located in `C:\Program Files\TortoiseSVN\bin`).